-When I posted my article about MCO’s press release advising passengers to allow more time at the TSA screening due to new security measures, I never expected to get so many responses about, essentially, how horrible that airport was.
-I mean, we heard things like…
+I mentioned that fact online, and never expected to get so many responses about, essentially, how horrible people thought that airport was.
+I mean, we heard things like:

 “Orlando airport is the worst!!!
 That line for screening is horrible.
 The longest line I had ever seen.”